delacalera/color-dropper/README.md

 Run npm i to install dependencies

+Run npm run build to compile TS files into JS

 Run npm start to start the localhost

 If browser doesn't open automatically, open the browser and go to localhost:8080